c-blake/cligen/README.md

 than one set of `seq[string]` args then you may need to call `dispatchGen()` and later call `dispatchFoo()` yourself.
 This is all `dispatch` itself does.

-The return _types and values_ of generated dispatchers match those of the wrapped proc.
-The first parameter is a `seq[string]`, just like a command line.
+Return _types and values_ of generated dispatchers match the wrapped proc.
-{ Other parameters are knobs to aid in nested call settings that are defaulted and probably don't matter to you. } The dispatcher raises 3 exception types:
-`HelpOnly`, `VersionOnly`, `ParseError`.
+The first parameter is a `seq[string]`, just like a command line.  { Other parameters aid in nested call settings, are defaulted and probably don't matter to you. }  A dispatcher raises 3 exception types: `HelpOnly`, `VersionOnly`, `ParseError`.
 These are hopefully self-explanatory.

 ---